dropwizard/dropwizard/docs/source/manual/core.rst

 .. __: https://github.com/dropwizard/dropwizard/blob/master/dropwizard-example/example.yml

-Each ``Service`` subclass has a single type parameter: that of its matching ``Configuration`` subclass.
-These are usually at the root of your service's main package.
-For example, your User service would have two classes: ``UserServiceConfiguration``, extending ``Configuration``, and ``UserService``, extending ``Service<UserServiceConfiguration>``.
+Each ``Application`` subclass has a single type parameter: that of its matching ``Configuration`` subclass.
+These are usually at the root of your application's main package.
+For example, your User service would have two classes: ``UserServiceConfiguration``, extending ``Configuration``, and ``UserApplication``, extending ``Application<UserServiceConfiguration>``.

-When your service runs :ref:`man-core-commands-configured` like the ``server`` command, Dropwizard parses the provided YAML configuration file and builds an instance of your service's configuration class by mapping YAML field names to object field names.
+When your Application runs :ref:`man-core-commands-configured` like the ``server`` command, Dropwizard parses the provided YAML configuration file and builds an instance of your application's configuration class by mapping YAML field names to object field names.

 .. note::